binipringle/intro-to-dh/_texts/1-command-line.md

 In this session, we will:

-* learn common commands to create files (touch and echo)
+- learn common commands to create files (touch and echo)
-* learn commands to create directories (mkdir)
+- learn commands to create directories (mkdir)
-* navigate our file structure using change directory (cd), print working directory (pwd), and list (ls)
+- navigate our file structure using change directory (cd), print working directory (pwd), -and list (ls)
-* move content from one place to another using redirects (>) and pipes (|)
+- move content from one place to another using redirects (>) and pipes (|)
-* explore a comma separated values (.csv) dataset using word and line counts, head and tail, and the concatenate command cat
+- explore a comma separated values (.csv) dataset using word and line counts, head and tail, and the concatenate command cat
-* search text files using the grep command
+- search text files using the grep command
-* create and sort cheat sheets for the commands we learn
+- create and sort cheat sheets for the commands we learn

 ---